argentlabs/argent-gifting-contracts/README.md

 The upgrade cannot be done immediately and must go through a waiting period of 7 days.
 There is then a window of 7 days to perform the upgrade.
 It is important to note that through an upgrade, the ownership of the factory and its upgradeability can both be revoked.

-## Gift account address calculation
+## Escrow account address calculation

 To compute the address of the escrow account, you can either call `get_escrow_address()` with the relevant arguments.
 Or you can do it off-chain using, for example, starknetJS.
 The parameters are as follow: